5c077/Circa-in-Silico/README.md

 Getting Started:

 Click on the boxes on the left to manipulate the parameters by either entering a value or using the arrows.
-After programming the desired values, use the "Download" button to retrieve the raw data file for local visualisation in a variety of platforms (R, MatLab, Excel, etc).
+After programming the desired values, use the "Download" button to retrieve the raw data file for local visualisation on a variety of platforms (R, MatLab, Excel, etc).

 For External use, please cite: